goofy2k/ESP32_faust2api/README.md

    - because of circular includes in this lib, some files are present more than one time and have been renamed
    - clean this up and put the lib in a separate include folder (see issue #10)

+7. Receiving MIDI messages over MQTT is not particularly real-time.
+A solution would be to add timestamped MQTT note messages in a buffer and play those shifted real time with the same algorithm to read the UART buffer.
+Note: this is suitable for a sequencer-like application, but not for real real-time applications.
+   - first step: investigate if a midi or note handler is in the DspFaust code (so a code like midi-handler in esp32_midi, but using a different buffer that the one supplied by the UART.

 ![external ram options](images/External%20RAM.png)
 ### We now have a working basic example app (faust_mqtt_tcp4_v3_KEEP).
 The file Basic ESP32 faust2api example.md contains a walkthrough on how to create and use this example.